WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 * finalise lay summaries.
 * doing more work on sorting out the TRSS central Github repository.
 * working with PD on a lay piece about 'How many covid cases are there?' - comparing the results of different surveys.
+  * KW: Ooooooooh - that sounds so interesting!
 * finishing first lot of sensitive data presentations/videos.

 #### Where do you need help from Kirstie?

 * For Elixir videos - had confirmation that affiliation logos will be on videos so is it best to put alan turing or turing way or both if room?
+  * Both if room please, Turing Way if can only have one.
+  * Could ping an email to comms team at Turing to confirm? cc MS and me just in case they get twitchy!

 ### Date: 16 February 2022